Skip to main content

 Salt

-Researchers have known for a long time that higher salt (sodium) intake leaches calcium from the bones.13 The kidneys have the job of filtering excess salt into the urine.
+Researchers have known for a long time that higher salt (sodium) intake leaches calcium from the bones.7 The kidneys have the job of filtering excess salt into the urine.
 When they let the sodium pass out of the body, calcium flows out with it.
 This means the more salt your children consume, the more calcium they lose, and the more they need in their diets to replace the calcium that is leaving.
 Lowering salt intake will reduce bone breakdown and calcium loss.
-To do this, you may want to eliminate salty snack foods and canned goods with added sodium, and reduce or eliminate salt use on the stove and at the table.
+To do this, you may want to avoid the top sources of sodium in the diet, including processed foods such as cured meats, cold cuts, chicken, frozen or premade meals, pizza, and cheese.

 Smoking

 You already know that smoking increases susceptibility to colds and other respiratory illnesses and increases the risk of heart attacks and cancer.
-But did you know that smokers excrete more calcium than non-smokers?
-A study of identical twins showed that if one twin was a long-time smoker and the other was not, the smoker had a 40-percent higher risk of a fracture.17
+But did you know that smoking can lead to reduced bone mass and decreases calcium absorption from food?
+A study of identical twins showed that if one twin was a longtime smoker and the other was not, the smoker had a 40% higher risk of a fracture.9

 Calcium Sources for Building Bones